Random Vector Functional Link Networks for Function Approximation on Manifolds: Results

-\subsection{Proof of Theorem~\ref{thm: IP95_short} when $\rho' \in L^1(\mathbb{R})\cap L^2(\mathbb{R})$}
+\subsubsection{Proof of Theorem~\ref{thm: IP95_short} when $\rho' \in L^1(\mathbb{R})\cap L^\infty(\mathbb{R})$}

-The full statement of the theorem is identical to that of Theorem~\ref{thm: IP95} albeit now with ${\rho' \in L^1(\mathbb{R})\cap L^2(\mathbb{R})}$, so we omit it for brevity.
-Its proof is also similar to the proof of the case where $\rho\in L^1(\mathbb{R}) \cap L^2(\mathbb{R})$ with some key modifications.
-Namely, one uses Lemma~\ref{lem: Step 1} with $\rho'$ in place of $\rho$, then uses an integration by parts argument to modify the part of the proof corresponding to Lemma \ref{lem: step 2}.
+The full statement of the theorem is identical to that of Theorem~\ref{thm: IP95} albeit now with ${\rho' \in L^1(\mathbb{R})\cap L^\infty(\mathbb{R})}$, so we omit it for brevity.
+Its proof is also similar to the proof of the case where $\rho\in L^1(\mathbb{R}) \cap L^\infty(\mathbb{R})$ with some key modifications.
+Namely, one uses an integration by parts argument to modify the part of the proof corresponding to Lemma \ref{lem: step 2}.
 The details of this argument are presented in the appendix, Section \ref{sec: rho_prime_proof}.

-\section{Proof of Theorem~\ref{thm: probabilistic Igelnik-Pao_short}}
+\subsection{Proof of Theorem~\ref{thm: probabilistic Igelnik-Pao_short}}

 In this section we prove the non-asymptotic result for RVFL networks in \(\mathbb{R}^N\), and we begin with a more precise statement of the theorem that makes all the dimensional dependencies explicit.